engkaranja/Phone-Number-Validator/README.md

    java -jar country-phone-number-0.0.1-SNAPSHOT.jar

    This will start the application on port 8000.
 You can change the port if it's in use.
 That's it.
-   To confirm is the service is up and running, type the following url on your browser
+   To confirm if the service is up and running, type the following url on your browser

    http://localhost:8000/customer